Connect to Microsoft Excel no-code

 Get range

 - Click Workflows > + Create new... > Create a new workflow and give your workflow a name.
-If you have a workflow ready, click ... > Edit workflow.
+If a workflow is ready, click ... > Edit workflow.

 - Click + Add step and select Integrations > Microsoft Excel.